Dheeraj9108/Dheeraj9108/README.md

 - 👋 Hi, I’m @Dheeraj9108
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning Next.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :- https://www.linkedin.com/mwlite/in/dheeraj-poojary-925737205